wntrblm/Hydrogen/user_guide/docs/surface-mount-build.md

 !!! warning "Don't burn out your lights"
     Be careful when soldering the LEDs, as overheating or touching their lens with a soldering iron can melt and destroy them.

 The ICs also have be installed in the correct orentation.
 The IC has a circle in one corner that designates pin 1.
-This should be matched with black star on the PCB.
+This should be matched with black circle or star on the PCB.
 The pictures in the [assembly section](#assembly) also highlight pin 1 in <strong style="color:green;">green</strong>.

 ![IC alignment](images/ic.jpg){: style="max-width: 50%; margin-left: auto; margin-right: auto; display: block;"}